The Case for a Zinc Supercycle

 Chronic Underinvestment: The "Boring Metal" Problem

 Zinc suffers from a capital allocation disadvantage relative to other metals.
 Copper attracts investment due to the electrification narrative.
 Lithium and rare earths attract investment due to EV and technology narratives.
 Gold attracts investment as a monetary asset.
-Zinc, perceived as an unglamorous industrial metal with no compelling narrative, has been chronically starved of exploration and development capital.
+Zinc, perceived as an unglamorous industrial metal with no exciting story to sell, has been chronically starved of exploration and development capital.
 Exploration spending on zinc has declined significantly over the past decade relative to other base metals.
 Junior mining companies — the traditional source of new discoveries — struggle to raise capital for zinc exploration when investors prefer to fund lithium, copper, or gold projects.
 This underinvestment in zinc exploration means that the pipeline of future projects is thin, exacerbating the supply deficit created by mine closures.

 Geographic Concentration: China Smelting Bottleneck